 All sworn employees will intervene, if a reasonable opportunity exists, when they know or should know another employee is using unreasonable force.

 4. CALL FOR ASSISTANCE WHEN POSSIBLE: An officer acting alone may be required to resort to a much greater degree of force than would be necessary if another officer or officers had been present.
-Therefore, unless immediate action is required, an officer should call and wait for assistance whenever possible and appropriate.
+Therefore, unless immediate action is required, an officer should try to be mindful of their own levels of physical and mental fatigue and call and wait for assistance whenever appropriate.

 5. USE OF FORCE IN ASCENDING ORDER: Use of force options are described below in ascending order from the least severe to the most severe measures.
 The fundamental principle is that the use of force must be proportionate to the offense and/or perceived circumstances.
 Officers must never overlook the possibility of force de-escalation when appropriate.